About the Graduate School Diversity Office

 Diversity of Views and Experiences (DOVE) Recruiting Fellowship

-The Office for Diversity in Graduate Education (ODGE) administers the DOVE Fellowship.
+The Graduate School Diversity Office (GSDO) administers the DOVE Fellowship.
 The fellowship is awarded to approximately 10 to 15 first-year students from under-represented groups (U.S. citizens or permanent residents).
 The fellowship provides approximately a $22,500.00 stipend, tuition at regular graduate school rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
 Graduate programs must nominate prospective students.
 The nomination procedures are announced by the GSDO during the fall semester.
 Students who wish to be nominated should contact the Director of Graduate Studies in advance.
 The recipients of the DOVE Fellowship are encouraged to participate in the Community of Scholars Program (COSP).
 For further information please refer to the DOVE Fellowship FAQ website.

 Travel Award Funds (For DOVE Fellowship Nominees)

-The ODGE has limited funds - up to $400 of transportation expenses only - to assist with the expense of bringing DOVE Fellowship Nominees to campus for a visit.
+The GSDO has limited funds - up to $400 of transportation expenses only - to assist with the expense of bringing DOVE Fellowship Nominees to campus for a visit.
 Request should be made before mid-March, and visit must take place no later than April 15th.
-Please contact the ODGE for more information.
+Please contact the GSDO for more information.

 National GEM Consortium Member Institution